 David Gellner's work on activism, democratization, and diaspora, may be seen as part of a similar interest in the forging and perpetuation of intellectual traditions, in that it looked at patterns of dissent and political mobilization.
 He has also carried out research on the state and regional identity in the Nepalese Tarai (the plains region bordering India) as part of projects led by Lucia Michelutti and Craig Jeffrey.
-David's most recent major project was entitled Caste, Class, and Culture: Changing Bahun and Dalit Identities in Nepal.
+David's most recent major project was entitled Caste, Class, and Culture: Changing Bahun and Dalit Identities in Nepal, which has been followed by the Dalit Search for Dignity project.
 His Mahesh Chandra Regmi Memorial Lecture in 2016, 'The Idea of Nepal', took a long-term historical perspective on national and sub-national identities.

 David Pratten’s 2007 monograph is a historical ethnography of ritual murder in south-east Nigeria and his current research follows up the related themes of youth, violence, and relations to the postcolonial state in the present day.
 This work ties in with other regional work on West Africa.
 Please see the African Anthropology webpages for further project details.